Ideology | “The Fate of Empires and Search for Survival” – or, why do empires rise and fall?

 The Arab Empire of Baghdad was equally, perhaps even more, generous.
 During the Age of Conquests, pure-bred Arabs had constituted a ruling class, but in the ninth century the empire was completely cosmopolitan.
 State assistance to the young and the poor was equally generous.
 University students received government grants to cover their expenses while they were receiving higher education.
 The State likewise offered free medical treatment to the poor.
 The first free public hospital was opened in Baghdad in the reign of Harun al-Rashid (786–809), and under his son, Mamun, free public hospitals sprang up all over the Arab world from Spain to what is now Pakistan.
 (17–18)

 Religion, a force that requires selflessness, also declines in this period.
 And the new coming imperial race will often feel filled with a religious desire to cleanse the decadent.

 When the more vital nomad races arrive they mix and intermarry the decadent races, so Glubb’s schema is one of death and renewal.
 Often the name of a people does not change, even though there has been intermarriage and a change in the composition of the race that constitutes it.
 Glubb uses racial terminology, but he is not a race purist.
 On the contrary, he sees the mixing of races as part of a long-established cycle of destruction and renewal.

 His approach is systematic — the problem is not that individual members in a community love luxury and have become decadent, for such people will exist in all societies.
-The difficult is the framework they live within, and thus moving to a new civilization may change an individual considerable.
+The difficult is the framework they live within, and thus moving to a new civilization may change an individual considerably.